10CDizzle/Rust-QEMU-HelloWorld/README.md

 `."C:\Program Files\qemu\qemu-system-arm.exe" -M microbit -device loader,file=hello_world_nrf`

-on other systems where you QEMU is installed, you might be able to get away with this:
+On other systems where you QEMU is installed, you might be able to get away with this:

 `qemu-system-arm -M microbit -device loader,file=hello_world_nrf`